ravendb/docs/Articles/Raven.Documentation.Articles/articles/veteran-software-architect-pits-nosql-database-mongodb-vs-ravendb.markdown

 For *over 13 years*, Szymon Warda has been programming .NET on projects as a Chief Software Architect, Team Leader, and Senior Programmer.
 He has been speaking at conferences and blogging for over 5 years.

-See how he pits <a href="https://indexoutofrange.com/RavenDBvsMongoDB/" target="_blank">RavenDB against MongoDB</a> in these 6 categories and determines which is the best NoSQL solution for your next project.
+See how he pits <a href="https://indexoutofrange.com/RavenDBvsMongoDB/" target="_blank" rel="nofollow">RavenDB against MongoDB</a> in these 6 categories and determines which is the best NoSQL solution for your next project.